-Correspond to the surplus on revaluation of the deemed cost of certain fixed assets recorded on December 31, 2009.
-The amounts are realized based on the depreciation or write-off of the respective assets and are transferred to "Accumulated surplus" upon realization.
+Corresponds to the attributed cost gain of certain property, plant and equipment recorded on December 31, 2009.
+The values are realized based on the depreciation and write-off of the respective assets and the amounts determined for the realization are transferred to the item "Accumulated surplus", the remaining balance was reclassified to a surplus in previous years for adjustment in the balance sheet presentation.